-• Exhibit sufficient interpersonal skills, knowledge, and attitudes to interact positively and sensitively with people from all parts of society, ethnic backgrounds, and belief systems.

-- Cooperate with others and work collaboratively as a team member. - Engage successfully in supervisory and instructor-student relationships accepting feedback positively and adjusting performance in a timely manner.
+- Exhibit sufficient interpersonal skills, knowledge, and attitudes to interact effectively with people with diverse personal, socioeconomic, cultural, ethnic, racial, and faith backgrounds. - Cooperate with others and work collaboratively as a team member. - Engage successfully in supervisory and instructor-student relationships accepting feedback positively and adjusting performance in a timely manner.